Vix.cpp v2.7.0 is here Read the blog

 Common mistakes

-Passing runtime args after --
+Passing runtime arguments with --

 Wrong: